 “We walked in and fell in love,” Tiffany says about the first time she walked into the spacious Bay 7 venue with Joe.
 “The sky light was out of this world and the space was perfect for our vision.”

-Photo by The Captured Life
+25 of 39 The Captured Life Photography